 If you have been a victim of police harassment in the past, you would agree that it’s always a frightening and unsettling experience, which makes you feel helpless.
 And if you don’t do something to stop it, chances are you will fall victim again and again.
 Below are tips on how you can stop police harassment and abuse:

-How to Stop Police Harassment and Abuse
+17 SURE Ways to Stop Police Harassment & Abuse

 1. Understand your rights

 If you don’t understand your rights as a civilian, you will be forced to believe that many wrongdoings by the police are right.